Emmanuelkimutai/alx-low_level_programming/0x01-variables_if_else_while/README.md

-C program to print all the numbers of base 16 in lowercase C program that prints all posible combinations of a single-digit separated with a comma and space C program that prints all possible different combination of two digits
+C program to print all the numbers of base 16 in lowercase C program that prints all posible combinations of a single-digit separated with a comma and space C program that prints all possible different combination of two digits C code to print all posible different combination of three digits